 The performance of a fire door can be the difference between life and death.
 Acting as the first line of defence, fire doors provide vital minutes for people inside a property to escape.
-This is why fitting the right fire door is vital.
-With this in mind, it is absolutely essential that when you are procuring fire doors, you know what to check for.
+This is why fitting the right fire door is critical.
+With this in mind, it is absolutely essential that when you are sourcing fire doors, building managers consider the importance of fire door certification.Â

 Under UK legislation, to place a fire door on the market, it must have evidence of performance to resist the passage and spread of fire.
 If you are procuring fire doors, you should ask the manufacturer, supplier or installer to provide such evidence.